 Ideal Seat Material

 That soft foam or mesh feeling can indicate sloppy mesh fitting or an excessively low density of the foam.
 The foam density or mesh fitting needs to allow a certain degree of conformity, but you may develop back pain over time if it is too soft or firm.
-To help chairs maintain their shape and resilience, a certain density and thickness of foam is required.
+To help chairs maintain their shape and resilience, a certain density and thickness of foam are required.

 - Since the seat typically bears the maximum load, the density of foam on the seat usually surpasses the density of foam on the backrest.

 - A seat profile with a thinner body needs a higher density of foam.